 The UK Government is supporting the Dreadnought ship, submersible, ballistic, nuclear (SSBN) programme, which involves the construction of four Dreadnought submarines.
-The four SSBNs will be named HMS Dreadnought, HMS Valiant, HMS Warspite and HMS King George VI.
+The four SSBNs are named HMS Dreadnought, HMS Valiant, HMS Warspite and HMS King George VI.

 The Trident missile-armed Vanguard submarines will soon reach the end of their lifespan.
 The Dreadnought-class submarines will replace the four existing Vanguard-class SSBNs to maintain continuous at-sea deterrence (CASD).

-The total estimated cost for the Dreadnought programme is approximately £31bn ($47.07bn) and the first submarine is expected to enter service in the 2030s with a service life of a minimum of 30 years.
+The total estimated cost for the Dreadnought programme is approximately £31bn ($47.07bn).
+The first submarine is expected to enter service in the 2030s with a service life of a minimum of 30 years.

 In July 2016, the House of Commons approved the construction of four Dreadnought-class submarines over the next 15-20 years, enabling the programme to transition to the manufacturing phase.
 The first metal-cutting for the programme was conducted in October 2016 after the UK Government announced funding of £1.3bn ($1.68bn).

 The programme received additional funding of £960m ($1.29bn) from the MoD in May 2018.
 The Defence Secretary provided £400m ($503.1m) in funding for the programme in December 2018.

 A new alliance was formed in April 2018 for delivering the Dreadnought programme.
 Known as the Dreadnought Alliance, the partnership between the government and industry includes the MoD’s Submarine Delivery Agency (SDA), BAE Systems and Rolls-Royce.